 Most illnesses and injuries that arise during school are minor (bumps, scrapes, headaches) and can be cared for by the school nurse.
 In many instances the child can return to class.
 Parents should be notified if a child has a head injury so they can monitor for symptoms of concussion at home.

 When the problem is more serious, a parent will be called to come and take the child home.
-If the situation is extremely serious or life-threatening, the child will be transported by ambulance to the hospital emergency room or nearest physician.
+If the situation is extremely serious or life-threatening, the child will be transported by ambulance to the hospital emergency room or nearest doctor.
 In many but not all schools, one or more staff members have been trained in CPR (cardiopulmonary resuscitation) and first aid.
 Parents should know how these situations are handled at their child's school.

 Hearing loss related to an ear infection could require a temporary change of seats to the front of the classroom.

-Some infections—especially an ear infection, strep throat, bronchitis, and sinusitis—may necessitate the administration of medication for a week after your child is well enough to return to school.
+Some infections—especially an ear infection, strep throat, bronchitis, and sinusitis—may need administration of medication for a week after your child is well enough to return to school.
 Ask your pediatrician if a medication can be prescribed that can be given before and after school and then at bedtime, so there is no need to take it at school.

 Ask about your school's policy about medication before your child's first illness.
 Your school may require a written order from the doctor before it will administer the medication.
 They may also require that the medication be in its original, labeled container.
 It will be easier to take care of this during the visit to the doctor's office.
 Many school districts have the forms you need on the district website so they can be downloaded at home.

 If your child has a readily visible problem that has already been evaluated by your pediatrician let the school staff know about the doctor's diagnosis and treatment.
 This will help avoid further evaluation of your child at school, which may disrupt their classroom work and unnecessarily concern them.